 How to find film investors seems to be a huge hurdle for filmmakers, but it is actually quite simple.
-Any filmmaker with an actual investment, who is prepared for film investors will find them.
+Any filmmaker with an actual investment, who is prepared for film investors, will find them.
 The filmmakers who find it difficult to secure investors are those who completely skip over the process of preparing, attracting, pitching and working with investors.

 If you are ready to ASK for something...STOP.
 RIGHT.
 NOW!
 You have it ALL WRONG.
 Please go back and learn to prepare for, attract, pitch and work with film investors, where we teach you to turn your ASK upside down into what you OFFER!!!
 Or feel free to check out one of 1000s of ways to finance your movie.
+For those of you who are actually prepared, have done your research and have "BUILT IT," as the title of the article says, then please read on.

 How to Attract Film Investors